cairns91/Banking-System/README.md

 # Banking System

-Group project, Concurrency project implementing a simple banking system with the use of concurrency to allow simultaneous access to a shared resource.
-Use of locks to ensure thread safety.
+Group project, Concurrency project implementing a simple banking system with the use of concurrency to allow thread safe access to a shared resource.
 Main focus was design of system and implementation of concurrent sections of code.